Matherunner/hldoc/monsters.rst

 In this section, we will describe the general AI framework shared by all monsters in Half-Life, specifically subclasses of ``CBaseMonster``.
 Understanding the AI system in Half-Life is crucial in comprehending behaviours of specific monster types.
+Keep the Half-Life SDK code opened on the side to aid understanding.

-For a given monster, all AI behaviour starts with ``RunAI``.
+For a given monster, all AI behaviour starts with ``RunAI`` defined in ``monsterstate.cpp``.
 This function is called by ``MonsterThink`` 10 times per second.
 This function may be overridden by subclasses.
 In vanilla Half-Life, only the human assassin, bullsquid, and controller monster classes do so.
-As a high level overview, this function checks for enemies and ensure the *schedules* are running.
+As a high level overview, this function checks for enemies and ensures the *schedules* are running.

 A *schedule* composes a series of *tasks* to represent a complex behaviour.
 Each task represents an atomic, basic, predefined action, along with a floating point